SMSF Property Loans in Australia: The Complete LRBA Guide for 2026

 Any transaction between the SMSF and a related party must be on arm’s length commercial terms.
 Non-arm’s length transactions can trigger non-arm’s length income (NALI) provisions — taxing the related income at 45%.

-4. Insufficient cash reserves
+4. Insufficient Cash Reserves

 The SMSF must maintain enough liquid assets to meet all benefit payments, insurance premiums, and expenses.
 Tying up too much of the fund in property can cause liquidity issues, particularly as members approach retirement.

-Who Should Consider an SMSF Property Loan?
+Who Should Consider an SMSF Property Loan in 2026?

-SMSF property lending is most suitable for:
+Following the June 2026 changes, SMSF property lending via LRBA is now most suitable for:

 18+ years specialising in SMSF lending.
 Part of YML Group — accountants, lawyers, financial planners.
 Free confidential assessment — no obligation.

-General information only.
+Talk to an SMSF SpecialistGeneral information only.
 SMSF lending involves complex regulatory requirements.
-Always obtain advice from a licensed financial adviser and SMSF specialist before proceeding.
+The June 2026 legislative changes are described based on publicly available information — always obtain advice from a licensed financial adviser and SMSF specialist before making any decisions.
 YML Finance — ACL 398415.